webgpu/webgpufundamentals/webgpu/lessons/webgpu-copying-data.md

 ## Shaders

-Shaders can write to storage buffers, storage textures, and indirectly they can render to textures.
+Shaders can read and write to storage buffers, storage textures, and indirectly they can render to textures.
 Those are all ways of getting data into buffers and textures.
-In other words you can write shaders to generate data.
+In other words you can write shaders to generate and/or copy and transfer data.

 ## Mapping Buffers